Lasiodora parahybana: Behaviour

 When threatened, the tarantula will raise its legs in the air, as well as the front of its body, in order to deter predators.
 If the attacker continues to attack, the tarantula will bite.

 The Brazilian salmon pink tarantula is capable of delivering a painful bite.
 They are known to bite only when provoked, and even then, this is a last resort.
 Bites from L. parahybana are mechanically dangerous but not medically significant since their fangs, which can be up to an inch long, are capable of penetrating human skin but the venom is weak to humans.
 Some sites claim that a bite from a salmon pink is similar to that of a cat.

 However, rather than biting, they choose to flick urticating hairs from a patch on their abdomen; these hairs are covered in barbs which irritate the skin and put off potential predators.
-These hairs are extremely irritating; in the hobby, they are considered to be one of the more painful hair types.
+The urticating hairs from this species can cause mild to severe irritation on human skin and is likened to the urticating hairs of the Grammostola genus, but not as intense as the Goliath Birdeaters found in genus Theraphosa.

 In the wild, the tarantulas inhabit the forest floor, where they stay in hiding places such as leaf litter, inside logs, or in burrows, or out in the open.
 They are ambush predators, lying in wait, striking prey as it comes close, and quickly injecting venom to subdue it.
 They do not spin webs.
 In the wild, a salmon pink will feed mainly on large insects and, occasionally, amphibians and small reptiles.
 Although they are called bird-eating spiders, there is very little evidence to suggest they actually catch and eat birds.

 Due to their exoskeleton and method of growth, salmon pinks, like many invertebrates, regularly moult out of their old skin (ecdysis).
 Like most tarantulas, they will lie on their back and force themselves out of their old skin.
 During this time, they are at risk of predation.
 A tarantula will stop eating a few days before this process.